What to expect at No See Um Lodge!

 7 am: Breakfast- Try one of our scratch made daily specials.
 Always available- eggs to order, bacon and sausage, hash browns, a selection of cold cereal, oatmeal, fresh fruit, and fresh baked pastries.

-7:45-8 am: Get waders on, grab your rod and gear and head to the dock.
+7:45-8 am: Get waders on, grab your rod, and head to the dock.

 8:30-5:30: Fishing, viewing wildlife and soaking up the incredible scenery .
 We always bring a lunch but occasionally cook fresh fish stream-side.
 Lunches are a variety of sandwiches, pasta dishes, vegetables, snacks and fresh baked cookies.
 Your guides will also bring along homemade soup and your choice of beverages.